brunokruse/vr-workshop/README.md

 ## Part 2
 ### Visualizing our Music
-We will also be introducing IMA's very own **VizKit** - a simple tool and collection of scripts to create VR visualizations in Unity.
+We will also be introducing a simple set of tools and scripts to create VR visualizations in Unity.

 * Intro to generative content (45min - 1hr)
 	* Lets make our objects react to the music
 	* Basic Example
-	* Overview of VizKit; library for making reactive elements using FFT
+	* Overview of tools for making reactive elements using FFT
 	* GetOutputData(); vs GetSpectrumData();
 	* Reactive Scaling, Rotations, Coloring and Particle Systems
 	* Advanced Example